Abigail (2024 film): Plot

 Abigail, a young ballet dancer, is kidnapped by six skilled criminals and taken to the secluded Wilhelm Manor.
 Lambert, who hired them, instructs them to guard Abigail for 24 hours, at which point each of them will receive $7 million from a $50 million ransom paid by her father.
 The group, using aliases to protect their identities, consists of former Army medic and recovering addict "Joey", former NYPD detective "Frank", thrill-seeking hacker "Sammy", former Marine sniper "Rickles", dimwitted mob enforcer "Peter", and sociopathic driver "Dean".

 Joey is reluctant to continue with the plan (as she was unaware Abigail was a child and has a son herself).
 Nevertheless, she is tasked with managing Abigail.
 Joey promises the girl that she will protect her.
 Abigail says her father does not care about her and will not pay the ransom, then ominously apologizes for what is "going to happen" to Joey.
 Perturbed by this, Frank violently confronts her, learning that her father is Kristof Lazaar, a powerful—almost mythical—crime lord.

-Dean meanders down to the basement, where he is attacked by something unseen; Sammy finds Dean's corpse decapitated.
-Just as the group surmise that Lazaar's legendarily violent enforcer, Valdez, is inside the house, a security system suddenly prevents them from leaving.
-Searching for a way out, Rickles is mutilated and killed.
-When the group confront Abigail for information, she transforms into a vampire, meaning that she was "Valdez" all along.
-Frank headshots her, but she heals almost instantly.
-Frank, Sammy, and Peter gather folkloric items said to harm vampires, like garlic, crucifixes, and stakes, but they have no effect.
-Abigail's strength and speed allow her to easily prevent them from stabbing her through the heart.
-She overwhelms them and bites Sammy before being incapacitated by Joey with a tranquilizer and locked in a cage.
+While looking for a snack, Dean is ambushed and decapitated.
+Just as the group surmises that Lazaar's legendarily violent enforcer Valdez is inside the house, a security system suddenly prevents them from leaving.
+Rickles is then found torn to pieces.
+When the group confronts Abigail for information, she transforms into a vampire.
+Frank shoots her in the head, but she heals instantly.
+Frank, Sammy, and Peter gather various folkloric items said to harm vampires, but they are revealed to have no effect on Abigail, who easily overwhelms them with her superior speed and agility.
+Joey is able to tranquilize the girl and cage her, but not before she bites Sammy.